-TASK 4 TRANSACTIO TASK 4 TRANSACTIONAL WRITING: REVIEW MARKS Maximum total of 10 OBJECTIVE Writes a friendly letter IMPLEMENTATION In Week 6 the proces ss writing task requires learner s to write a friendly letter ACTIVITY 1.
-Write a friendly lette r pretending that you are eithe er Mathilda Mouse or Missy Mouse describing how life is at home to your cousin.
-2. Work through the process writing lessons as per the lesson plan.
+TASK 4 TRANSACTIO NAL WRITING: REVIEW MARKS Maximum total of 10 OBJECTIVE Writes a friendly letter IMPLEMENTATION In Week 6 the proces ss writing task requires learner s to write a friendly letter ACTIVITY Mouse , 2.
+Work through the pr ocess writing lessons as per th e lesson plan.
 3. Collect learners' lette ers at the end of the week for f formal assessment.
 CONTENT 1 2 3 The learner's response The learner's response is The learner's response is is irrelevant to the relevant to the topic and interesting and exceeds topic. interesting. expectations.
 It includes the writer's thoughts and feelings.
 STRUCTURE 0 1 2 The learner's letter has The learner has attempted The learner has used the not followed the to structure the letter correct structure and correct structure. correctly. layout of a friendly letter.
 PLANNING 0 1 2 The learner does not The learner makes a plan The learner makes a plan make a plan OR the before writing.
 The learner before writing.
-The learner's plan is uses some ideas from their learner uses the plan to plan to inform their inform their drafting and drafting. expands on the plan with creativity.
+The learner's plan is uses some ideas from their learner uses the plan to irrelevant. plan to inform their inform their drafting and drafting. expands on the plan with creativity.
 EDITING / LSC 1 2 3 The learner has not The learner's style of The learner has used written in a suitable language is mostly correct. informal language with style.
-The appropriate The learner has attempted the correct greeting and greetings have not to use the correct greeting farewell. included all the been used.
+The appropriate The learner has attempted the correct greeting and greetings have not to use the correct greeting farewell. include farewell. included all the been used.
 The learner and farewell.
-The learner necessary information does not edit their own edits their own work to about the text.
+The learner necessary informat necessary information does not edit their own edits their own work to about the text.
 The work.
 Or, the Learner correct grammar, spelling learner successfully edits attempts to edit their and punctuation, but there their own work to correct own work, but there are still some errors. grammar, spelling and are many errors punctuation. remaining.

-TASK 5 RESPONDS TO TEXT MARKS Maximum total of 50 OBJECTIVE Literary/Non- literary text (20 marks) Visual text (10 marks) Summary (5) Language Structures and Conventions (15 marks) IMPLEMENTATION These assessments do not have to be written in one session.
+TASK 5 RESPONDS TASK 5 RESPONDS TO TEXT MARKS Maximum total of 50 OBJECTIVE Literary/Non- literary text (20 marks) Visual text (10 marks) Summary (5) Language Structures and Conventions (15 marks) IMPLEMENTATION These assessments do not have to be written in one session.
 The assessments can be administered during group guided reading time in Week 9.
 ACTIVITY 1.
 Hand out the assessment tasks to learners.
 2. Read through the texts and papers once and explain what is required of learners.
 3. Collect the assessments after each session and mark them using the memorandum provided.